adiwg/mdEditor-doc/reference/import-window/import-window.md

     * ##### Replace

       The replace action will remove all items of its type currently loaded in browser cache and replace them with the items selected for import.
-For example, if a <span class="md-panel">Contact</span> is selected for import all currently loaded <span class="md-panel">Contact</span> items will be removed before the import <span class="md-panel">Contact</span> is loaded.
-The same process is applied when replacing <span class="md-panel">Metadata Records</span> and <span class="md-panel">Data Dictionaries</span>.  <span class="md-panel">Settings</span> are always replaced in full.
+For example, if even a single <span class="md-panel">Contact</span> is selected for import, ALL currently loaded contacts will be removed before the import <span class="md-panel">Contact</span> is loaded.
+Import items of other types (<span class="md-panel">Metadata Records</span> and <span class="md-panel">Dictionaries</span>) are not effected.
+This same process is applied when replacing <span class="md-panel">Metadata Records</span> and <span class="md-panel">Data Dictionaries</span>.
+Dictionaries remove only dictionaries; Metadata records remove only metadata records.  <span class="md-panel">Settings</span> are always replaced in full.

       {% hint style='danger' %}
   Remember to backup, <span class="md-window">Export</span>, currently loaded records before using the 'Replace' action.
       {% endhint %}

       {% hint style='danger' %}
   Use caution when replacing items.
-Dependency links between <span class="md-panel">Metadata Records</span>, <span class="md-panel">Contacts</span> and <span class="md-panel">Data Dictionaries</span> can be broken in scenarios where all items are not replaced.
+Dependency links between <span class="md-panel">Metadata Records</span>, <span class="md-panel">Contacts</span> and <span class="md-panel">Data Dictionaries</span> can be broken in scenarios where mdEditor files are only partially loaded.

   For example, if the replace action selects a <span class="md-panel">Contact</span> and no <span class="md-panel">Metadata Records</span> or <span class="md-panel">Dictionaries</span>, mdEditor will delete only the loaded <span class="md-panel">Contacts</span> before the import contact is added.
-If there are any <span class="md-panel">Metadata Records</span> or <span class="md-panel">Dictionaries</span> remaining that depend on one of the removed <span class="md-panel">Contacts</span> those links will be broken until the missing <span class="md-panel">Contacts</span> are re-imported.
+If there are any <span class="md-panel">Metadata Records</span> or <span class="md-panel">Dictionaries</span> that depended on one of the removed <span class="md-panel">Contacts</span> those links will be broken until the missing <span class="md-panel">Contacts</span> are re-imported.
       {% endhint %}

     * ##### Merge (default)